CardKit/cardkit-runtime/README.md

 Execution of a Deck relies heavily on the multi-threading APIs provided by `NSOperation` and GCD.

-### Execution Engine and Deck Executor
+### Execution Engine

-The `ExecutionEngine` is responsible for the execution of a Deck. `ExecutionEngine` provides a thin wrapper on top of `DeckExecutor`, which performs the actual work of executing a deck. `ExecutionEngine` provides a synchronous `execute()` method which accepts a block that is called when execution is finished.
-This block accepts two parameters: the `YieldBindings` that have been produced from the execution (a map between `Yield` and `InputDataBinding`), and an `ExecutionError?` specifying whether there was an error during execution.
+The `ExecutionEngine` is responsible for the execution of a Deck. `ExecutionEngine` provides a thin wrapper on top of `DeckExecutor`, which performs the actual work of executing a deck; however, `DeckExecutor` is not intended for direct use.

+`ExecutionEngine` provides a synchronous `execute(_:)` method that calls a block when execution is finished.
+This block accepts two parameters: the `[YieldData]` that were produced from the execution, and an `ExecutionError?` specifying whether there was an error during execution.

-`DeckExecutor` is responsible for the heavy-lifting of execution.
-It maintains a mapping between `ActionCardDescriptor`s and the type responsible for executing that Action card (a subclass of `ExecutableActionCard`). `ExecutionEngine` also contains methods which pass the `ExecutableActionCard` types to `DeckExecutor`.
+`ExecutionEngine` maintains a mapping between `ActionCardDescriptor`s and the type responsible for executing that Action card (a subclass of `ExecutableActionCard`).
 Here is an example:

 ```
+let deck = ...
 let engine = ExecutionEngine(with: deck)
 engine.setExecutableActionType(CKAdd.self, for: CKCalc.Action.Math.Add)
 engine.setExecutableActionType(CKSubtract.self, for: CKCalc.Action.Math.Subtract)